 For example, you can get free cloud storage from Google Drive for the first 15GBs.
 Another popular cloud storage is Dropbox, which offers free storage for less than 2GBs, but you can upgrade to 2TBs of storage, for $19.99.

 Files.com, a secure file-sharing for businesses, starts only at $10.00/month/user and 1TB of monthly usage (and scale to 5TBs, for $15.00).
-Sign up to get a free trial with files.com.
+Sign up to get a free 7-day trial with Files.com.

 2. File Sync Solutions

 File synchronization, also known as File Sync, is a method that ensures files in two or more locations (or devices) are automatically updated, using a certain set of rules.
 File syncing is often used for backup and file versioning.